kumudlakara/Broccoli/README.md

 ## How it works

-The current project collects the detailed specifications of 1000+ phones alonf with user ratings and reviews and creates a 'one of its kind' dataset.
+The current project collects the detailed specifications of 1000+ phones along with user ratings and reviews and creates a 'one of its kind' dataset.
 This dataset is then used by a machine learning model to predict the probability of a user buying a particular phone.

 - The current accuracy of the model is 72.66%